QubesOS/qubes-doc/about/faq.md

         qvm-prefs usbVM -s pci_strictreset false

 These options allow the VM to ignore the error and the VM will start.
-Please review the notes on [this page](/doc/Dom0Tools/QvmPrefs/) and [here](/doc/assigning-devices/) and be aware of the potential risks.
+Please review the notes in the `qvm-prefs` man page and [here](/doc/assigning-devices/) and be aware of the potential risks.

 ### I assigned a PCI device to a qube, then unassigned it/shut down the qube.
 Why isn't the device available in dom0?